What to Wear in New York: Packing List

 New Yorkers have a lot of fall accessories and stylish looks.
 Don’t show up in your old cotton hoodie.
 The key to a stylish fall look in NYC is a killer lightweight coat or jacket, a textured sweater, and good shoes.
 Oh, and a good hat.

 Bring a roll-top wool beanie to fit in with the cool kids, but also to keep you warm.
-I like to add a pop of color with a bright red or yellow hat, a la the masterminds over at Moment, but you do you.
+I like to add a pop of color with a bright red or yellow hat, but you do you.

 Oversized coats are still fashionable but don’t overdo them.
 It’s not going to snow on you (probably), so you can leave the puffy coat at home.